Playing footy this season? Check your boots

 Between 70-80% of all football injuries are of the lower limb, so ensuring you are prepared to play is all important said podiatrist, Dr Abbie Najjarine of Dr. Abbie Clinics.

 “The key thing to do first is to understand your body’s biomechanics and foundations, which are your feet, then get advice on the right boots to suit you and the surfaces you are playing on,” he said.

 “When I used to play I received many injuries but always knew this was part of the program, but I also saw a podiatrist regularly, trained hard using the exercises recommended and wore the correct boots to avoid injury too.

-“Overall many feet and leg injuries are due to incorrect footwear, running technique, overuse and the ground surface the game is played on,” said Dr Coban.
+“Overall many feet and leg injuries are due to incorrect footwear, running technique, overuse and the ground surface the game is played on,” said Dr Najjarine.

-So as the football season kicks off, Dr Coban said it is time to do the checks and balances for all who play the sport – whether professional or amateur.
+So as the football season kicks off, Dr Najjarine said it is time to do the checks and balances for all who play the sport – whether professional or amateur.

 “Your gait can change over time so I look at the biomechanics of a patient and advise where there are issues, suggest the correct boots for the sport and field, or if other treatments are required, prescribe these too.
 So if your children are playing footy this season it is even more important to do this as their feet are changing all the time,” he said.

 “Football is a multi-directional, ballistic sport.
 The foot and lower limb accept huge loads in excess of three times body weight with running, jumping, side-stepping and kicking a football.